 A master’s thesis in biology is a form of independent study.
-The purpose of a Master’s Thesis is to provide a capstone or final project in which the student can use the knowledge and methodology obtained in previous courses for the investigation of some problem in depth.
-Master's theses involve six (6) units of independent study, generally taken in two consecutive semesters (fall/spring, for example), during the first of which the student carries out their research, and during the second of which he or she will write up the project.
-A thesis can become a meaningful way to bring to conclusion a student’s work for the Master’s degree.
+The purpose of a master’s thesis is to provide a capstone or final project in which the student can use the knowledge and methodology obtained in previous courses for the investigation of some problem in depth.
+Master's theses involve six units of independent study, generally taken in two consecutive semesters (i.e. fall/spring), during the first of which the student carries out their research, and during the second of which he or she will write up the project.
+A thesis can become a meaningful way to bring to a conclusion a student’s work for the Master’s degree.

 In general, all the procedures outlined for Independent Study apply to setting up and carrying out a thesis investigation.
 Like Independent Study, most master’s theses are based on a literature survey, rather than a laboratory investigation.
 For many students, the problems of setting up and carrying out a successful laboratory project often make this approach impractical.
 Laboratory-based thesis projects are possible, however, under certain circumstances, as outlined below.

 To carry out a thesis project the student must secure an advisor with whom to work, define the project and fill out the necessary forms to be signed by the advisor, student and University College Program Coordinator.
 Advisors (mentors) can come from any part of the university or, with approval, from an outside institution or organization.
 The Biology program coordinator will assist the student in selecting an advisor.
 The advisor works closely with the student at all stages of the project.
 A thesis project is expected to encompass a larger range of issues or a more in-depth investigation than an individual independent study.
 Theses can be anywhere from 40-50 pages minimum, depending on the topic and type of thesis.

 Laboratory-Based Thesis Projects